Transparency and the future of in-house legal

 Where there’s transparency across all matters, any problems that arise can be solved much faster.
 By being open and honest about any problems cropping up, all employees can jump in to help find solutions.

-Where there is transparency across the company, teams are more inclined to problem solve across departments which can lead them to working harder and more efficiently within their own areas.
+Where there is transparency across the company, teams are more inclined to problem solve across departments which can lead them to work harder and more efficiently within their own areas.
 Sharing across departments also gives employees the opportunity to share any obstacles they’re facing (which may be shared by other departments) and solve those in a collaborative and innovative way.

 A cloud-based knowledge base tool, such as LawVu’s Knowledge app, is a great place to allow people to create knowledge pieces, store information or documents and most importantly, share them across the legal team and organisation.